CleanDIFT: Diffusion Features without Noise: Method

 \subsection{\broom{}CleanDIFT: Noise-Free Diffusion Features}

-In this section, we present our method to extract noise-free general-purpose diffusion features from a pretrained diffusion backbone through a lightweight fine-tuning process.
-We call our approach \textit{CleanDIFT} because it extracts clean \underline{DI}ffusion \underline{F}ea\underline{T}ures.
+We present CleanDIFT, our method to address the problem of noisy and time-dependent diffusion features. \textit{CleanDIFT} extracts \underline{clean} \underline{DI}ffusion \underline{F}ea\underline{T}ures from a pretrained diffusion backbone through a lightweight fine-tuning process.
 An overview of our setup is shown in \cref{fig:model-architecture}.

 \paragraph{Extraction Setup} We train our feature extraction model to match the diffusion model's internal representations.
 We initialize the feature extraction model as a trainable copy of the diffusion model.
 Crucially, the feature extraction model is given the clean input image, while the diffusion model receives the noisy image and the corresponding timestep as input.
 Our goal is to obtain a single, noise-free feature map from the feature extraction model that consolidates the information of the diffusion model's timestep-dependent internal representations into a single one.
 To align our model's representations with the timestep-dependent diffusion model features during training, we introduce point-wise timestep-conditioned feature projection heads.
 The feature maps predicted by these projection heads are then aligned to the diffusion model's features.
 For feature extraction at inference time, we usually discard the projection heads and directly use the feature extraction model's internal representations.
 However, the projection heads can also be used to efficiently obtain feature maps for specific timesteps by reusing the feature extraction model's internal representations and passing them through the projection heads for different $t$ values.